julianvollmer/node-websockets/doc/base.md

 Example:

-    wsbase.on('open', function(sid) {
+    wsbase.on('open', function(wssocket) {
-        wsbase.send('New WebSocket connected.');
-        wsbase.send(sid, 'Hello new WebSocket.');
+        wssocket.send('Hello new WebSocket.');
     });

 Emitted each time a new socket is assigned.
-`sid` can be used for sending something only to the new endpoint for example to provide him the data to start with.
+The invoked `WebSocketSocket` instance is passed as parameter for direct communication.

 ### Event: 'pong'

 Example:

-    wsbase.on('pong', function(message, sid) {
+    wsbase.on('pong', function(message, wssocket) {
-        wsbase.send('A WebSocket has pinged me.');
-        wsbase.send(sid, 'Here you have got your pong.');
+        wssocket.send('You have pinged me?');
     });

-Emitted when a pong frame is send (after a ping request).
-`message` is the frame payload as string `sid` is the id of the corresponding `WebSocketSocket` and can be used for specific interaction to only this endpoint.
+Emitted when a pong frame is send (after a ping request). `message` is the frame payload as string and `wssocket` the instance of the corresponding `WebSocketSocket`.

 ### Event: 'close'

 Example:

-    wsbase.on('close', function(reason, sid) {
+    wsbase.on('close', function(reason, wssocket) {
-        wsb.send('WebSocket ' + sid + ' has left us.');
+        console.log(util.format('WebSocket #%d has left us', wssocket.index));
     });

-Emitted when the connection of `sid` has been closed.
-`reason` should be a string which contains the close reason.
+Emitted when a WebSocket connection closes.
+Passes optional reason and leaving `wssocket` instance as arguments. `wssocket` will be removed out of socket storage.

 ### Event: 'error'